Do Spatial Descriptors Improve Multi-DoF Finger Movement Decoding from HD sEMG?: Materials and Methods

 In addition to the spatial configuration defined by the block size and step, temporal segmentation plays a key role in determining the resolution of the extracted features.
 Temporal windows of $L$ consecutive samples with overlap $O$ were defined to segment the signal in time, allowing the extraction of descriptors from short, quasi-stationary segments of the HD sEMG signals.
 For a given block $b$, the $w$-th temporal window restricted to the channels of the block was given by Eq.~\ref{eq:window_block}, where $\mathcal{I}_b \subset \{1, \dots, C\}$ denotes the set of indices corresponding to the $K = B^2$ channels of block $b$.
 Accordingly, we define $X_{w,b} \in \mathbb{R}^{L \times K}$ as the segment of the HD sEMG signals corresponding to window $w$ and block $b$.

-The window length determines the temporal extent of each segment and thus the temporal resolution of the extracted descriptors: shorter windows capture fast temporal variations and transient signal dynamics but may be more sensitive to noise, whereas longer windows provide smoother, less variable estimates at the expense of temporal precision.
-The overlap $O$ allows consecutive windows to share data, increasing temporal continuity and reducing abrupt changes between windows.
+The window length determines the temporal extent of each segment and therefore the temporal resolution of the extracted descriptors.
+The overlap $O$ allows consecutive windows to share data, improving temporal continuity between segments.
 The number of temporal windows $W$ was determined by Eq.~\ref{eq:n_windows}.
-Together with the spatial block size $B$ and step $e$, the window length $L$ and overlap $O$ define the spatiotemporal resolution and coverage of the features extracted from the HD sEMG signals.
+Together with the spatial block size $B$ and step $e$, the parameters $L$ and $O$ define the spatiotemporal resolution of the features extracted from the HD sEMG signals.